-Notes: This table displays impact estimates in effect-size units.
+This table displays impact estimates in effect-size units.
 Each row presents the average impact across all cohorts with available data.
-The fifth row presents the average five-year impact estimates of Cohorts I and II 9th graders in Algebra I and Biology and the Cohort II 9th graders in English II.
-The final row presents the six-year impact estimates for Cohort I (the only cohort that has completed six years in the Kauffman School).
+The fifth row presents the average five-year impact estimates of Cohorts I, II, and III 9th graders in Algebra I, Cohorts I and II in Biology, and Cohorts II and III 9th graders in English II.
+The final row presents the six-year impact estimates for Cohort I 10th graders (the only cohort that has taken the English II exam in the 10th grade in the Kauffman School).
 Standard errors are displayed in parentheses below each impact estimate.
 The sample size represents the total number of Kauffman and matched comparison students in each analysis.
 For the five-year impacts, the sample size is the average of the Algebra I, English II, and Biology analysis sample sizes.